-- Assess, document and status reporting of domestic animal genetic resources.
+- Assess, document and furnish status reports on animal genetic resources for food and agriculture.

-- Coordinate on-farm conservation and sustainable use of domestic animal genetic resources.
+- Coordinate and implement on-farm conservation and sustainable use projects on AnGR.

-- Serve as the national repository for animal germplasm.
+- Serve as the national repository for AnGR germplasm.

-- Coordinate and implement targeted interventions for prioritized domestic breeds.
+- Coordinate and implement targeted interventions for prioritized AnGR.

-- Provide animal germplasm for research and field utilization.
+- Provide germplasm and associated information for breeding and utilization.

-- Promote regional and international linkages for technology transfer for effective conservation and management of animal genetic resources.
+- Promote regional and international linkages for technology transfer and effective conservation and management of AnGR.